 In the Warcraft universe, alchemy is not merely pseudo-chemistry—it is an art that draws power from the primal elements of life, not unlike actual magic.
 An alchemist is a master of the art who takes it leaps and bounds further than their peers, who are limited in their alchemical products to mere healing poultices and anti-toxins, reaching heights of reviving the dead or manifesting massive explosives.

 The greatest strength of an alchemist is their versatility.
-They are able to defend themselves adequately, but can specialize into being battle-chemists who augment themselves with potions before tearing their enemies apart by their own hands.
+They can themselves adequately but can specialize in being battle-chemists who augment themselves with potions before tearing their enemies apart with their own hands.
 They can choose to focus on the augmentative powers of their mixtures, delaying harm and healing wounds, or to debilitate their enemies with negative status effects.
 Damage dealt by an alchemist’s potions usually focus on concussive or poison damage, but they are also broad in scope, dealing fire or frost or lighting as required of them.
 The better they anticipate their opposition, the better the alchemist can prepare.

 The success of alchemists relies greatly on the formulae and recipes they have in their formula books.
 They gain new formulae as they gain experience, study other formula books, or research independently.

 The Weight of Knowledge